mkelly133/Flask_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 1. Page specifications:
     - Simple form where the user inserts their name and email address
-    - When they click submit the data base is updated and the form is replaced with a thank you message.
+    - When they click submit the data base is updated
-    - The form Button and labels are already styled by existing CSS you need to style the input boxes.
+    - The input form must be styled to be consistent with the rest of the website
+    - A message confirming submission is returned to the user
 3. SQL schema specifications:
     - A new table called contact_list
     - 3 columns